How to Enroll Your Child in IASD

 All students seeking first time enrollment in a school shall be given a home language survey in according with requirements of the U.S. Department of Education’s Office for Civil Rights.
 Enrollment of the student may not be delayed in order to administer the Home Language Survey.
 A copy of the Home Language Survey is provided at this website.
 Note: this form is included in the registration packet.

-Please go online and visit our school’s websites to complete the electronic registration form.
+1. Please CLICK HERE to complete the electronic registration form.
 Once the form is submitted, a representative from the school will be in contact with you regarding the next steps.